PRLS 4605 Community Organization and Service to the Puerto Rican/Latino/a Community

 3 hours lecture, 6 supervised field hours, and independent work§; 6 credits

-Basic community organization theory and development of practical skills, including proposal writing, for service to the Puerto Rican/Latino community.
+Basic community organization theory and development of practical skills, including proposal writing, for service to the Puerto Rican/Latino/a community.
 Readings, lectures, and examination of case records.
 Motivation for self-help programs.
-Contact with internal operations of Puerto Rican/ Latino organizations and appraisal of their varied approaches and techniques.
-Supervised fieldwork with organizations that serve the Puerto Rican/Latino communities.
+Contact with internal operations of Puerto Rican/ Latino/a organizations and appraisal of their varied approaches and techniques.
+Supervised fieldwork with organizations that serve the Puerto Rican/Latino/a communities.

 Prerequisite: Puerto Rican and Latino Studies *1001 or 3320W or permission of the chairperson.